tshepang/blog-movies/content/movies/District 9 (2009).rst

-The documentary style has been employed elsewhere but there's nothing quite like *District 9* in all movie history.
+The documentary style has been employed elsewhere before, but there's nothing quite like *District 9* in all movie history.
 Its weird and wonderful story starts off with nice comic touches and transitions into a harrowing tale of human torture, and ends as some action-adventure of